 Graham Parker is the General Manager of WQXR, the most listened to classical station in the country and New York’s only all-classical station.
 WQXR was acquired by New York Public Radio in 2009, and quickly established itself as an essential part of the New York Public Radio family of brands.

-Over the past two years, Parker has overseen and implemented an ambitious growth plan that puts WQXR front and center in New York’s thriving classical music scene.
-While serving WQXR’s loyal fan base with long-established programs like Exploring Music and Young Artist Showcase, the station has cultivated new audiences by integrating on air offerings with live events and digital offerings.
-During Parker’s tenure, WQXR has launched a new national series, Carnegie Hall Live, pioneered critically acclaimed festivals including Beethoven Awareness Month, and presented a broad range of events in The Jerome L. Greene Performance Space featuring artists from Lang Lang to Rufus Wainright.
-The station has aired more live broadcasts over the last year than ever before in its history from leading venues around New York and the United States.
+Over the past several years, Parker has overseen and implemented an ambitious growth plan that puts WQXR front and center in New York’s thriving classical music scene.
+While serving WQXR’s loyal fan base with long-established programs like Exploring Music and Young Artists Showcase, the station has cultivated new audiences by integrating on-air offerings with live events and digital offerings.
+During Parker’s tenure, WQXR has launched a new national series, Carnegie Hall Live, pioneered critically acclaimed festivals including Beethoven Awareness Month and presented a broad range of events in The Jerome L. Greene Performance Space featuring artists from Lang Lang to Rufus Wainwright.
+The station has aired more live broadcasts over the last four years than ever before in its history from leading venues around New York and the United States.

 Parker lives in Manhattan with his partner and son and daughter.